jayati0314/Driver-Drowsiness-Detection-System/README.md

 How to run:

-Create an environment in Anaconda and import the required libraries in the environment.
+* Create an environment in Anaconda and import the required libraries in the environment.

-Launch Jupyter Notebook.
+* Launch the Jupyter Notebook.
 Paste the code, upload the .dat file and .wav file and run the code.

-Here you can find the dataset (.dat file) : http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2
+* Dataset(.dat file) can be found here : http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2